LeopardCheetah/partial-ordering/README.md

 # partial-ordering
 a try at a partial ordering

+## Motivation

+---

+ok yk what im just gonna put some more graph algorithms in here